3uild-3thos/ArmaDAO/DAO_Programs/Readme.md

 - **SubDAOs - Membership:**
   - Token-based membership

-## Proposals
+## **Proposals**

-# **Proposal Life Cycle:**
+# Proposal Life Cycle:
-Proposals in the MMM DAO system go through different phases during their lifetime.
+Proposals in the ArmaDAO system go through different phases during their lifetime.
 Here's an overview of the stages a proposal may undergo:
   - **Evaluation Phase:** The proposal is under evaluation, undergoing analysis by the community members.
   - **Open:** After evaluation, the proposal is open for voting by the community.
   - **Succeeded:** If the proposal receives sufficient votes and meets the predefined criteria, it is marked as successful.